saltstack/salt/doc/topics/releases/oxygen.rst

 is supposed to connect only to one of those Masters that is described approriately.

 To achieve such an effect, each `/etc/salt/master` configuration should have a `discovery` option, which should have a `mapping` element with arbitrary key/value pairs.
-The same configuration shoul be on the Minion, so then when mapping matches, Minion recognises Master as its connection target.
+The same configuration should be on the Minion, so then when mapping matches, Minion recognises Master as its connection target.

 Example for Master configuration (`/etc/salt/master`):